- Posted by Glendale Security

 The Gardtec 600 may be a wired alarm, but there is the option to add a wireless expander onto this.
 Although the sensor options are limited, you can add these sensors into a section of the house/business you are having added on.
 This may be an extra cost to the customer, but you can add accessories such as the 4-button fob onto this for your ease of setting and unsetting, or the swipe-able proximity tags.

 The range of hard wired detectors you can get is still a vast amount, such as the Smoke/Heat detectors.
-The sensors can be hard wired into the alarm system to alert the you of a fire activation.
+The sensors can be hard wired into the alarm system to alert you of a fire activation.
 When installing these, we highly recommend monitoring as currently you cannot be notified by an app.

 The Gardtec 600 through time

 The choice between the two systems will usually be dependent on what type of Home or Business premises you are in.
 Our expert engineers can help you to decide and will only recommend the best system to suit your needs.
-Our engineers will weigh up the possibility of wired vs wireless every time the enter a quote to ensure you are getting the ultimate safety.
+Our engineers will weigh up the possibility of wired vs wireless every time they enter a quote to ensure you are getting the ultimate safety.

 Looking to find out more on the systems or want to chat to an adviser?